Asymptotic decomposition of solutions to parabolic equations with a random microstructure

 Very classical arguments and standard parabolic estimates prove that $\widetilde r^\eps$ goes to zero when $\eps$ goes to zero: $\mE \| \widetilde r^\eps\|^2_{L^2(\R \times (0,T))} \leq C \eps^{ \nu}.$

 For the last assertion, we can apply the result concerning $r^\eps$ to $(1/\eps) \hat r^\eps$.
 This last quantity will converge in the same sense as $r^\eps$. \end{proof}

 Note that the term $R^\eps_0$ contains negative powers of $\eps$.
 Hence this term could have a priori a non trivial contribution in the behaviour of $\rho^\eps$ and thus of $R^\eps$.
-Nevertheless in Section \ref{sect:rest_init_cond} we show that we can choose the constants $\cI_k$ such that the remainder $\rho^\eps$ converges strongly in $L^2(\R \times (0,T))$ to zero.
+Nevertheless in Section \ref{sect:rest_init_cond} we show that we can choose the constants $\cI_k$ in such a way that the remainder $\rho^\eps$ converges strongly in $L^2(\R \times (0,T))$ to zero.